Tuning Charge Order in $\kappa$-(BEDT-TTF)$_2$Hg(SCN)$_2$X (X=Br, Cl) via Uniaxial Strain

-{\it Collective dipole fluctuations---}Under ambient strain, $\kappa$-Hg-Br undergoes a metal-insulator transition at 80~K to the dimer Mott phase~\cite{Ivek2017}.
-In the insulating state, charge fluctuations corresponding to fluctuations of electric dipoles within (ET)$_2^{1+}$ lattice sites are indicated by the large linewidth of $\nu_2$.
-Theoretical predictions for these dipole fluctuations result in a collective excitation, which behaves as a soft mode upon approaching the charge order transition, appearing at a finite frequency in the ordered state~\cite{Naka2013}.
+{\it Collective dipole fluctuations---} It was demonstrated experimentally in Ref.~\cite{Hassan2018} under ambient strain below 80~K in the insulating dimer Mott state of $\kappa$-Hg-Br~\cite{Ivek2017} that charge fluctuations, detected through the analysis of molecular vibrations, also result in a collective mode.
+This mode was observed at a frequency around 50\cm, consistent with the frequency deduced independently from vibrational spectroscopy, and is in agreement with dipole liquid behavior~\cite{Yao2018, Hassan2018}.
+Indeed, theory predicts~\cite{Hotta2010, Naka2010} a collective excitation of such charge fluctuations, which behaves as a soft mode upon approaching the charge order transition, and appears at a finite frequency in the ordered state~\cite{Naka2013}.
 Unlike lattice-related soft modes of displacement type ferroelectrics, this mode does not correspond to lattice vibrations, but rather to collective fluctuations of charge within (ET)$_2^{1+}$ dimer lattice sites.
-Indeed, this mode was detected experimentally in the Raman scattering spectra of $\kappa$-Hg-Br at ambient strain at a frequency around 50\cm, consistent with dipole liquid behavior~\cite{Yao2018, Hassan2018}.

 We examine the Raman spectra of $\kappa$-Hg-Br under strain in the low frequency region below 200\cm.
 We plot the temperature dependent Raman spectra of $\kappa$-Hg-Br in the (b,b) polarization with phonons subtracted in Fig.~\ref{DF} (for the original spectra see inset).
 At temperatures below 80~K we observe a broad mode in this range, softening through the strain-induced charge order transition.
-We fit this broad feature to a Lorentzian oscillator and plot the temperature dependence of the fitted frequency in Fig.~\ref{DF-Pars}.
-At 37~K the broad mode is centered around 50\cm.
-Below 37~K down to 19~K, the spectral weight shifts to lower frequencies, down to 30\cm.
-The fit suggests a slight shift to higher frequencies at 10~K. As shown in the inset of Fig.~\ref{DF-Pars}, there is also an increase in the integrated intensity of the dipole fluctuations mode on cooling, with a maximum at 14~K. The shift of spectral weight to lower frequencies is consistent with the behavior of a soft mode of collective dipole fluctuations through the charge order phase transition.
+We fit this broad feature to a Lorentzian oscillator and plot the temperature dependence of the obtained frequency in Fig.~\ref{DF-Pars}.
+For a complete description of the fitting procedure and parameter estimation, see the Supplemental Material~\cite{SI}.
+At 37~K the center of the broad mode is close to 50\cm.
+Below 37~K down to 20~K, the spectral weight shifts to lower frequencies, down to around 30\cm.
+We report the integrated intensity of the collective mode at each temperature, $\text{I}(\text{T})$, which is a fit parameter of the Lorentzian profile.
+As shown in the inset of Fig.~\ref{DF-Pars}, there is an increase in the integrated intensity of the dipole fluctuations mode on cooling.
+The shift of spectral weight to lower frequencies is consistent with the behavior of a soft mode of collective dipole fluctuations through the charge order phase transition.